chopralab/CLAW_MRM/README.md

 ## Overview

 CLAW is designed to streamline the analysis of MRM-based lipidomics experiments.
 In this tutorial we will parse mzML data and format in organized pandas DataFrames and export as csv files.
-We will also reformat this data for various tools such as EdgeR (differential expression) and pathway analysis (BioPAN).
+We will also reformat this data for various tools such as EdgeR (differential expression) and pathway analysis.

 ## Repository Structure